• Skip to primary navigation

 White Lohmann

 A smaller backyard chicken breed, White Lohmanns produce lovely white eggs.
 We acquired six full-grown White Lohmanns at the end of last summer.
-It's tough to keep chickens alive through the winters here in the Northwest Territories.
-And they often stop laying due to the cold and long dark days.
+Keeping chickens alive through the winters here in the Northwest Territories is tough.
+And they often stop laying due to the cold and long, dark days.

 Of the six White Lohmanns, we lost just one over the winter.
 And with our heat lamp set up, the girls kept producing eggs all winter long.